josepeon/math/README.md

 - Practiced evaluating definite integrals and interpreting their geometric meaning
 - Reflected on common integration mistakes and strategies for avoiding them

+## September 15, 2025 – Practice Log

+- Focused on **partial fraction decomposition** for integrating rational functions
+- Practiced breaking down complex fractions into simpler components for easier integration
+- Worked on **trigonometric substitution** techniques for integrals involving square roots
+- Reviewed the relationship between different integration methods and when to apply each
+- Consolidated understanding through careful practice of mixed integration problems